zainkhalid91/Portfolio/README.md

 # Software Developer Folio ⚡️ [![GitHub](https://img.shields.io/github/license/saadpasta/developer-portfolio?color=blue)](https://github.com/saadpasta/developerFolio/blob/master/LICENSE) [![GitHub stars](https://img.shields.io/github/stars/saadpasta/developerFolio)](https://github.com/saadpasta/developerFolio/stargazers)  [![All Contributors](https://img.shields.io/badge/all_contributors-4-orange.svg?style=flat-square)](#contributors)

+## Note: Credit for this developer portolio goes to Saad Pasta rest of the contributers for this project.
+I don't own this project and you can use it which ever way you want.
 ## A clean, beautiful and responsive portfolio template for Developers!